Lotte de Beer

 We've all been warned.
 This production of Aida from Paris is a puppet show, at least in part.
 Sondra is dressed in black like the puppeteers.
 The above picture shows her and her Aida puppet.
 She sings, it acts.
 The Ethopians have puppet representations and the Egyptians don't.
 That means Amonasro also has a puppet.
 I wrote about a different opera, The Abduction from the Seraglio, where two people played each character.
 One sang, the other acted and spoke lines.
 When I see this, I think they don't think singers can act.
 Of course now that blackface is forbidden, this might be a way to represent a different race.

 The chorus members wear masks while singing.
 That's a first for me.
 I greatly enjoyed the singing but was unenthusiastic about the concept.
-Here is the best part.
+Here's a sample.